Forge Bible Bot

 1 Copy your overlay URL — In your Dashboard, scroll down to the OBS Overlay section and copy the URL.
 It looks like: https://forgebiblebot.com/overlay/abc123...

-2 Add a Browser source in OBS — In OBS, click the + button in the Sources panel.
+2 Add a Browser source in your streaming software — In OBS, click the + button in the Sources panel.
 In OBS 32.1, the source type is called "Browser" (older versions called it "Browser Source").
+In Streamlabs Desktop and XSplit the equivalent is called "Browser Source"; in Meld Studio it is added via the layer/source menu the same way.
 Give it a name like "FBB Overlay".

 3 Configure the source: